akka/akka/akka-docs/src/main/paradox/discovery/index.md

 ### How it works

-DNS discovery will use either A/AAAA records or SRV records depending on whether a `Simple` or `Full` lookup is issued..
+DNS discovery will use either A/AAAA records or SRV records depending on whether a `Simple` or `Full` lookup is issued.
 The advantage of SRV records is that they can include a port.

 #### SRV records